wendychanhk/Ironhack/README.md

 If the amount selected to be removed is greater than what is currently in the cart, just remove all items of that type from the cart.

+2. Quiz Game
+Let’s create a quiz game in JavaScript!

+This is about as simple as it sounds, let's create a command line game in Node that asks the user questions, and allows the user to answer.

+First Iteration

+Create the basic quiz.
+Create a “question” class.
+Each question should have the text for the question (obviously), an answer, and an ID in the form of an integer.
+Create the Quiz class to move the user from question to question.
+Quiz the user with the questions, and if they provide the correct answer allow them to move on to the next question.
+If the user incorrectly answers, notify the user and repeat the same question again.

+Second Iteration

+Add a new field to the Question class, with a point value.
+If the user answers a question correctly, add to a new “total” variable.
+Keep track of the total points accumulated throughout the quiz, and display it to the user while asking the question.
+If a user incorrectly answers the question, make sure to subtract the quizzes point value from the total before repeating.